calaldees/teacherEducation/teacherEducation/_sessions.md

     * How do we work with other subject areas to capitalise on or contribute to wider learning?
     * What are the literacy and numeracy school policies and how are they embedded in planning and teaching?
     * How do we recognise and celebrate diversity in the curriculum?

+* TODO: OneNote
+    * What are the contextual factors used to support pupil engagement and success in the subject?
+    * How do we gather feedback from pupils about subject curriculum content and design?

+* Mentor
+    * How do staff in this department lead learning for their pupils?
+Others: TA’s and technicians, parents and carers.
+    * How do I effectively liaise with support staff to secure learning and progression?

+From 22nd april
+    * How does the department build pupil resilience and motivation?
+What are the barriers and what works to overcome them?

+29th April
+    * Review targets and foci in ITP and ensure your Trainee knows what they have to do to work towards final grading?

 [//begin]: # "Autogenerated link references for markdown compatibility"
 [digitalLiteracy]: digitalLiteracy.md "Digital Literacy"